rostyslavborovyk/rfs/README.md

 # Distributed file system

 A distributed p2p file system.
-Unlike BitTorrent, doesn't have a tracker server that tracks all peers in the network, and every client in the system is equal.
+Unlike BitTorrent, doesn't have a tracker server that tracks all peers in the network, so every client in the system is equal.

 ## Links